 Online Marketing vs. Live Marketing

 When you’re trying to promote online gambling, you benefit in that all you need potential players to do is make a few clicks.
-Whether it’s signing up for an account online, claiming one of the best casino bonuses, or spreading a great deposit offer via sharing on social media, there’s minimal physical exertion required of the target audience.
+Whether it’s signing up for an account online, claiming the best casino bonuses, or spreading a great deposit offer via sharing on social media, there’s minimal physical exertion required of the target audience.
 When it comes to promoting live gambling, however, you need potential players to actually get up and leave their homes in order to make their way to the casinos.

 Atlantic City isn’t a major city, but it’s close to a couple very large population centers, in New York City and Philadelphia.
 Casino resorts based in Atlantic City long ago understood that to fill the casino floors with gamblers, they had to help them get there in the first place.
 The same is true of casinos located on off-the-beaten-path Indian reservations and other harder-to-reach locales.
 Only if you bring them, will they come.